Cumbria Asian Hornet Team

 This webpage was created and is updated for the benefit of all the volunteers of the Cumbria Asian Hornet Team (CAHT).
 The data and material contained here is updated as much as possible and is subject to copyright if used by non-Cumbria Asian Hornet team volunteers.
 Permission may be sought from the County Coordinators.

 Please conduct all educational talks, observational baiting or trapping in coordination with the Cumbria County coordinators so that records can be kept as to the CAHT actions.
-The County coordinators are Andrew Brown (Kendal & South Westmorland BKA) and Piers Hanson (Cumbria BKA) details of found here.
+The County coordinators are Andrew Brown (Kendal & South Westmorland BKA) and Clare Woowat (Cumbria BKA) details of found here.
 Please make sure both coordinators are mutually informed as this will assist in timely action and sound record keeping.

 If any volunteer has any suggestion in respect of changes and additions to this webpage then feel free to contact Andrew Brown and amendments can be made promptly.